FunTimeCoding/python-skeleton/README.md

 ## Skeleton details

-* The reason why the `tests` directory is not called `test` is because a package named `test` exists.
+* The `tests` directory is not called `test` because that package already exists.
-* The main source code directory is the same name as the package in python packages.
-* Dashes in project names become underscores in python code.
-They are still legit.
+* Dashes in the project name become underscores in Python.